NICU Diaries: Week 7

 Dr is upping Baby’s potassium, sodium chloride, and chloride to counteract the loss of electrolytes from his maintenance diuretic.

-Henry’s Nurse Hailey said he was “roasty and toasty” so she swaddled him loosely to let him vent a bit.
+Nurse Hailey said Henry was “roasty and toasty” so she swaddled him loosely to let him vent a bit.
 He had been fussy all morning going from peaceful rest to a 212 heart rate in 20 seconds.
-When I got there, he was so tired which was unlike him, but I guess that’s what happens when all morning you’re awake and using all your energy.
-I got a taste of that towards the end of our 2 hour skin-to-skin session when I’m sure he was sweaty and too warm just wanting to be comfortable.
+When I got there, he was so tired which was unlike him, but I guess that happens when all morning you’re awake and using all your energy.
+I got a taste of it towards the end of our 2 hour skin-to-skin session when I’m sure he was sweaty and too warm to be comfortable.
+Weighs 2050g.

 Day 44: Open Crib